spud/dada-antihack/README.md

 # dadaAntihack

 **dadaAntihack** is a lightweight early-request filter designed for use in the Manifesto CMS or similar frameworks.
-It blocks malicious input patterns (SQL injection, XSS, etc.) before the app boots, allowing you to block invalid requests without the overload of loading your entire application framework.
+It blocks malicious input patterns (SQL injection, XSS, etc.) before the app boots, allowing you to block invalid requests without the overhead of loading your entire application framework.
+(For this reason, it cannot be implemented as a plugin, as it needs to precede the loading of the application framework).

 ## Features